-Lifestyle interventions may also be recommended for Post-Traumatic Stress Disorder.
+Lifestyle interventions may also be recommended for post-traumatic stress disorder.
 Implementing regular exercise and eating a healthy diet filled with whole, fresh foods can help ease some of the symptoms of depression and could help stabilize mood, which can soothe some PTSD symptoms and improve mental health.
 Consistently providing one’s body with healthy food, exercise, and adequate sleep can also help stave off feelings of discomfort or disgust with oneself or others.
-Although lifestyle interventions can be useful for PTSD, they are not recommended as the sole source of intervention.
+Although lifestyle interventions can be useful for PTSD, they may not be recommended as the sole source of intervention.

 PTSD Pitfalls: Substance Abuse

 Individuals with PTSD may be more likely to fall victim to substance abuse.
-This link is usually far from nefarious; instead, some people with the disorder may turn to substances such as alcohol or narcotics in order to alleviate some of the pain and frustration associated with PTSD.
-One study found that substance abuse was a co-morbid condition with Post Traumatic Stress Disorder in as many as 50% of patients in one treatment facility, suggesting that trauma and substance abuse may, in some cases, feed into one another.
+Some people with the disorder may turn to substances such as alcohol or narcotics in order to alleviate some of the pain and frustration associated with PTSD.
+One study found that substance abuse was a co-morbid condition with post-traumatic stress disorder in as many as 50% of patients in one treatment facility, suggesting that trauma and substance abuse may, in some cases, feed into one another.

 Substance abuse in conjunction with PTSD is certainly something to be discussed with a mental health provider, as there may be parallel lines of inquiry and treatment.
 If substance abuse is a current or ongoing struggle for an individual with PTSD, PTSD treatment could help mitigate some of the symptoms and difficulties associated with addiction.
-Because many co-morbid conditions are improved when one ailment begins healing, the first step in treatment for individuals suffering from both substance abuse and PTSD is often trauma therapy, to heal some of the wounds left behind by Post Traumatic Stress.
+Because many co-morbid conditions are improved when one ailment begins healing, the first step in treatment for individuals experiencing both substance abuse and PTSD is often therapy.
 Healing these wounds could begin to break down some of the underlying causes of substance abuse and addiction, leading to improved healing and recovery.

-Like any other type of hotline, Post Traumatic Stress Disorder hotlines are set up to help individuals with PTSD through gentle guidance, telehealth, or pointing them to more significant assistance, such as pairing someone with PTSD with a therapist to go over treatment options or providing resources for other types of PTSD, substance abuse, or anxiety issues.
-A PTSD hotline is not meant to take the place of sessions with a licensed therapist but is instead intended to be used as a supplementary option when the symptoms of PTSD have flared up, when questions arise, or when you are unsure of the next steps to take.
-Because PTSD hotlines are free to use, they can offer a resource for individuals who may not be willing or able to pay for therapy, or who are not sure how to go about beginning therapy without insurance or other monetary resources.
+Like any other type of hotline, post-traumatic stress disorder hotlines are set up to help individuals with PTSD through gentle guidance, telehealth, or pointing them to more significant assistance, such as pairing someone with PTSD with a therapist to go over treatment options or providing resources for other types of PTSD, substance abuse, or anxiety issues.
+A PTSD hotline is not meant to take the place of sessions with a licensed therapist but is instead intended to be used as a supplementary option when the symptoms of PTSD have surfaced, when questions arise, or when you are unsure of the next steps to take.
+Because PTSD hotlines are free to use, they can offer a resource for individuals who are not sure how to go about beginning therapy without insurance or other monetary resources.
 Although hotlines do not guarantee callers a therapist, hotline workers are often familiar with resources that callers may not be able to find anywhere else.

-If people are unable to leave home, hotlines provide another source of assistance, as well.
-Leaving home can be difficult, whether it is due to a doctor’s order, an illness, an accident, or the effects of PTSD, and hotlines provide a simple and straightforward way to receive some help without setting foot outside.
-Online therapy can offer a similar benefit, allowing individuals to receive therapy from qualified mental health professionals, without having to leave the comfort or safety of their homes.
-BetterHelp is an online therapy site designed to help people receive therapy in a medium that allows them to feel safe and comfortable.
+If people are unable to leave home, whether it is due to a doctor’s order, an illness, an accident, or the effects of PTSD, hotlines provide a simple and straightforward way to receive help without setting foot outside.

-If you are in search of ongoing help, such as therapy, a hotline is not the place to call.
+If you are in search of ongoing help, such as therapy, a hotline is often not the place to call.
 Although it cannot function as a regular, weekly source of therapy, hotlines can point callers in the direction of other resources, including therapists who might be best able to help individuals with PTSD.
-Hotlines may also have access to information about financial or community resources that can help or may be able to direct callers to support groups (in person or online), to help ease some of the alienation and loneliness that can accompany Post Traumatic Stress Disorder.
+Hotlines may also have access to information about financial or community resources that can help or may be able to direct callers to support groups (in person or online), to help ease some of the alienation and loneliness that can accompany post-traumatic stress disorder.